aws/aws-cdk/packages/@aws-cdk/aws-ecs-patterns/README.md

 });
 ```

-### Set capacityProviderStrategies for QueueProcessingEc2Service
+### Set capacityProviderStrategies for QueueProcessingFargateService

 ```ts
 import * as autoscaling from '@aws-cdk/aws-autoscaling';